 Neither hemodialysis nor peritoneal dialysis removes a significant amount of Labetalol from the general circulation (<1%).

-Labetalol hydrochloride injection is intended for IV use in hospitalized patients.
+Labetalol hydrochloride injection is intended for intravenous use in hospitalized patients.
 DOSAGE MUST BE INDIVIDUALIZED depending upon the severity of hypertension and the response of the patient during dosing.

-Either of two methods of administration of Labetalol hydrochloride injection may be used: a) repeated IV injection, or b) slow continuous infusion.
+Either of two methods of administration of Labetalol hydrochloride injection may be used: a) repeated intravenous injection, or b) slow continuous infusion.

 Repeated Intravenous Injection

-Initially, Labetalol hydrochloride injection should be given in a 20 mg dose (which corresponds to 0.25 mg/kg for an 80 kg patient) by slow IV injection over a 2-minute period.
+Initially, Labetalol hydrochloride injection should be given in a 20-mg dose (which corresponds to 0.25 mg/kg for an 80-kg patient) by slow intravenous injection over a 2-minute period.